 Propagation Chemicals on Trial – Not Afiliated and Unbiased

-A lot of people were asking for advise, on the best rooting chemicals you can buy for the propagation of hardwood and softwood cuttings.
+A lot of people were asking for advise on the best rooting chemicals you can buy for the propagation of hardwood and softwood cuttings.
 We decided to just buy whatever was available on Amazon and Ebay, and from our local garden centre, and also some of our own professional stock.

 We acquired the following

-Westland Organic Rooting Gel is made from natural oils, free from synthetic growth hormones and fungicides, to help rooting and establishment of cuttings.
+Westland Organic Rooting Gel is made from natural oils, free from synthetic growth hormones and fungicides, to help with rooting and establishment of cuttings.

-- Helps rooting establishments for cuttings
+- Helps root establishments for cuttings

 - Made from natural ingredients